tdunning/log-synth/README.md

 `id` - This distribution returns consecutive integers starting at the value of the start parameter.
 `int` - This distribution generates random integers that are greater than or equal to the min parameter and less than the max parameter.
 `street-name` - This distribution generates fanciful three word street names.
+`string` - This distribution generates a specified distribution of strings.
+One parameter called `dist` is required.
+This parameter should be a structure with string keys and numerical values.
+The probability for each key is proportional to the value.

 The following schema generates a typical fact table from a simulated star schema: